How categorical Jacobians retrieve contact maps

 If the model’s predictions for position $q$ depend a lot on what’s at position $p$, it suggests that the amino acids co-occur frequently enough in the training data for the model to memorize.
 The model then uses this memorized information and what it knows about the amino acid at position $p$ to make predictions at position $q$.

 Now, why might two amino acids co-occur?
 Often because they’re in contact with each other.1 If they were not, one of the amino acids could mutate into something else, while the other stayed the same, without destabilizing the protein.
 The mutation would spread through the gene pool because it’s harmless, weakening the co-occurring signal.
 But if the amino acids are in contact, and one of them mutates into an amino acid with different chemical properties, the contact would break, likely destabilizing the protein.
 The protein was presumably important (otherwise, natural selection wouldn’t let the organism waste resources expressing it).
-The organism with the bad protein would be disadvantaged, and the mutation wouldn’t spread through the gene pool; the co-occurrence signal would remain strong.
+The organism with the malformed protein would be disadvantaged, and the mutation wouldn’t spread through the gene pool.
+Thus, the amino acid co-occurrence in the training data would remain strong.
 Liam Bai dives deeper into this intuition in this blog post.
+This section of the blog post “Can We Learn the Language of Proteins?” is also great.

 This notion of “how sensitive the prediction at $q$ is to the amino acid at $p$” can be captured by a $20 \times 20$ matrix for each cell of the $L \times L$ matrix.